-- The average age of Harper students is 32? - Sixty percent of the students are women? - Sixty-two percent of degree credit Harper students work full time while attending Harper, many of them in semi-professional or technical positions? - Nine percent of Harper's degree credit students have a bachelor's degree or higher; in continuing education, 36 percent have already achieved a bachelor's degree or higher? - Schaumburg Township shows the highest percentage of population enrolled in degree credit programs at Harper? - Sixty-four percent of Harper's career students become employed full time upon leaving Harper? - Eventually 82 percent of Harper's baccalaureate oriented alumni will transfer to another college and 69 percent will achieve a bachelor's degree? - More than one out of every three full-time students will complete an associate degree at Harper? - The average income of degree credit students who are independent is about \$31,500, the average income of parents of dependent students is \$48,100, and the average income of continuing education students is \$38,600? - Sixty-four percent of the jobs career alumni hold are closely related to their major field at Harper? - More than two-thirds of Harper career alumni are working within the district, and only 6 percent are working close to the Chicago Loop? - Two-thirds of Harper's degree credit students are part-time students? - About 44 percent of career graduates are regularly supervising other employees six years after leaving Harper?
+- The average age of Harper students is 32? - Sixty-three percent of the students are women? - Sixty-two percent of degree credit Harper students work full time while attending Harper, many of them in semi-professional or technical positions? - Eleven percent of Harper's degree credit students have a bachelor's degree or higher; in continuing education, 45 percent have already achieved a bachelor's degree or higher? - Schaumburg township shows the highest percentage of population enrolled in degree credit programs at Harper? - Sixty-two percent of Harper's career students become employed full time upon leaving Harper? - Eventually 82 percent of Harper's baccalaureate oriented alumni will transfer to another college and 69 percent will achieve a bachelor's degree? - More than one out of every three full-time students will complete an associate degree at Harper? - The average income of degree credit students who are independent is about \$27,300, the average income of parents of dependent students is \$57,200, and the average income of continuing education students is \$44,400? - Sixty-six percent of the jobs career alumni hold are closely related to their major field at Harper? - Approximately two-thirds of Harper career alumni are working within the district, and only 31⁄2 percent are working close to the Chicago Loop? - More than two-thirds of Harper's degree credit students are part-time students? - About 44 percent of career graduates are regularly supervising other employees six years after leaving Harper? - More than half of the students are persuaded to attend Harper by three principal factors?
+These are recommendations of friends and relatives; ability to enroll in a specific course or program desired; and Harper's convenience. - Alumni who transfer to another college rate 13 aspects of Harper better than the college they are now attending, and only five areas of their new college better than Harper?